rebeccoder/cook-book/README.md

 As a vistor to the site I want to be able to click on individual recipes without needing to log in As a visitor to the site I want to be able to see the recipes on my mobile phone

+### Design Choices

+#### Colours

+To keep within the expected theme of a usual vegan website the main stand out colour I used was a light green on the nav bar and an even lighter green for the forms.
+The image I used for the background has avocado flesh on it (vegans loooove avocado) and the light green I've used is similar to that which I thought really complimented the background.
+I also added a splash of orange to brighten the page.
+The headers for each page are in black so that they are easy to see.
+The text within the forms is currently in grey although I may change this in down the line.

+hex code colours are as follows:

+----colours hex code & colour chart here -----

+### Fonts

+After playing around with a few fonts I decided to go with Rajdhani from Google fonts.
+Thicker fonts didn't suit the website very much, I liked Rajdhani font as it is minimal, tidy and clear.
+I also added a shadow to this font which subtly makes it pop out more.

+### Styling

+A lot of the styling came from the website Materialize such as the template cards, navbar and footer elements and was inspired by the Mini Project Tutorial by Code Institute.